Banks get cryptocurrency green light...what this means for you

 Are you curious about cryptocurrency?

 If so, we encourage you to learn about the new world of digital assets and currency.
-We feel that this emerging asset class is a worthy one to consider in your investment journey - so much so that we are currently creating a beginner’s course in cryptocurrency, specifically about Bitcoin, to help you get through the steep learning curve around it.
-We see cryptocurrency as an opportunity where you can get ahead of the curve and participate in a significant part of our digital financial future.
+We feel that this emerging asset class is a worthy one to consider in your investment journey - so much so that we are creating an intro to bitcoin workshop that will fast track you over the crypto learning curve and give you the confidence to invest in bitcoin.
+We see cryptocurrency as an opportunity to participate in a significant part of our digital financial future.

 For further reading on the bank cryptocurrency custody story, you can read the Forbes article Bitcoin Meets Banking As U.S. Bank Regulator Permits Cryptocurrency Custody or explore another angle in this article Now that U.S. Banks Can Custody Crypto, Will They?